yaqeen-muneer/GeoTrackerCA/README.md

 Between 1966 and 2025, GeoTracker monitoring indicates that California's groundwater pollution risk has remained in the medium zone ( 40-80%), showing minimal progress despite decades of monitioring.
 Presistent contamination continues to affect local communities public health.

 #### Approches
-1- Counties with the highest CalEnviroScreen 4.0 scores

-2- Average CalEnviroScreen 4.0 score by site status (1996–2025)

-3- Most common contaminants found in groundwater
+1- Number of sites and their states between 1966-2025 2- Trends of CalEnviroScreen 4.0 index over the years 3- Explore counties with the highest CalEnviroScreen 4.0 scores 4- Most common contaminants found in groundwater

 ## Dataset
 Datasource: https://catalog.data.gov/organization/about/ca-gov